Samman-Pali/gopher-client/README.md

 With regards to performance of the indexer, my gopher client is as fast as the server allows given the limitations around sockets that need to timeout in order to handle the malformed/badly behaving resources.
 However, this is not confirmed using any emprirical method or a standard - just simply observations.

+As an additional feature, I have interpretted the prefix 'i' to be informational messages stored throughout our target gopher server.

 ---

 ### Known Limitations/Bugs: 🤕